Fender Bender? Internal Damage You May Not See

-Your vehicle’s suspension system allows for smooth movement over uneven terrain.
-If you notice changes in the way your vehicle handles after a fender bender, you may have thrown off one or more of your suspension components during the accident.
-A collision repair shop can inspect your vehicle to determine the extent of the damage, and your collision insurance will more than likely take care of the auto repair bill.
+A collision repair shop can inspect your vehicle to determine the extent of the damage, and if your ride does have a suspension problem, they can take care of that, too.
+Your collision insurance will more than likely take care of the auto repair bill.

 If your vehicle’s paneling suffers damage during a fender bender, you could end up with potentially damaging rust buildup.
 Minor, barely-visible cracks can quickly build rust when exposed to the elements, and that rust can spread to other areas of your vehicle.

 When the buildup becomes more severe, the structural integrity of your vehicle may suffer, putting you and your passengers in danger.
 If you do notice minor cracks or dings after a fender bender, it is important that you have your vehicle examined by a qualified auto body repair shop.
 A professional can repair your vehicle’s paneling, restore the paint, and prevent rust from ever taking hold.